-The annual membership fee is $55.00 for the guild year, June 1 through May 31.
-New members pay an additional one time fee of $10 for their name badge.
-Membership entitles you to attend the monthly general meetings and to sign up for workshops.
+The annual membership fee is $55.00 for the guild year.
+New members pay an additional one-time fee of $10 for their name badge.
+Membership entitles you to attend the monthly general meetings, borrow books and DVDs and sign up for workshops.
 You will receive a membership card, permanent name badge, and the current list of members’ names, addresses, telephone numbers and email addresses.
-You must show your membership card before entering the meetings and when borrowing books from the library.
+You must show your membership card before entering the meetings and when borrowing books from the guild library.
 You’ll receive an email notice when the newsletter is posted on the website.
 The YHQG newsletter is published eight times a year.
 Past issues of the newsletter for the current and previous year are on the website.

 Meeting Dates and Location